PhilippSchindler/openengsb/components/ekb/persistence-orientdb/src/README.txt

 === Generating testdata ===

 1. Create a folder where the test instances should be stored.
-2. Copy the files generate_all.py and testdata.py into this folder.
+2. Copy the files generate_all.py and testdata.py from /test/python into this folder.
 3. Make sure Python27 AND!
 Python3x are installed.
 4. Check (and modify) the path for Python27 in the file generate_all.py
 5. Alter "instancesPerCommit" at the top of generate_all.py to specified the sizes of the testdata to be generated.